DavidStrickland0/XDroidAutoInc/README.md

 This is accomplished by adding 1 to the version number and then appending the result to the end of the version name.

-By placing this app as a PREBuild customcommand the manifest will update each time you build.
+By placing this app as a PREBuild custom command the manifest will update each time you build.

 **Directions for an Xamarin.Forms project in Xamarin Studios Download and compile source code.